Duo: Decide What Devices to Enroll

 To authenticate with a landline or Google Voice

 Use the Call Me option.
 Answer the phone!
 When you hear an automated voice, press any number key on your phone to authenticate your identity.

 Security Key (U2F token) (desktop computer or laptop)

 Security keys (also known as U2F tokens), may be a good choice for low-vision users, people who do not have smartphones or tablets, and people who work in areas with no cell service or wifi.
 You must provide your own Security Key.
 You can purchase one from most electronics retailers.
 You can set it up yourself by following these instructions.
 A U2F token plugs into your USB port and when tapped (or when the button is pressed) sends a signed response to Duo to validate your log in.

 - The University of Minnesota currently supports security keys (U2F tokens).
-However these devices work only with the following browsers: Chrome, Opera, and Firefox.
-NOTE: Some versions of Firefox do not support U2F Tokens; manually updating Firefox to a newer version may fix the issue
+However these devices work only with the following browsers: Google Chrome version 41 or later or Opera version 40 or later.

 - There is no charge for this service, aside from the cost of the Security Key itself

 To authenticate with a security key:

 There are several types of security keys, and each one has its own instructions.
 Usually, you will insert your security key into your computer's USB drive and then tap a flashing light on the security key